Answer: When considering to add a dimmer switch and new ceiling light fixture, the structure of the building must be

 This hole was made using “The Grabowski Method” of cutting holes in drywall.
-You simply hold your compass saw at a forty five degree angle inward when cutting to give you a beveled edge to the cut out piece of drywall.
+The compass saw is held at a forty five degree angle inward when cutting, to give a beveled edge to the cut out piece of drywall.
 This makes it much easier to patch the hole using the same piece of cut out drywall and some joint compound.
 I have been using my Milwaukee Cordless Multi-Oscillating Tool to cut such holes.

 The above view is the inside of the wall through the hole in the previous photo.
 The big hole in the wall was needed to accommodate the big angle drill and a long auger drill bit.

 I had to drill a hole using my angle drill to penetrate the top supporting plate in the wall to get the new Romex cable into the ceiling.

 The hole above is for the new octagonal electrical box that will support the light fixture where the customer wanted it.
 The existing cables in the ceiling are set back far enough to provide clearance for the new box.
 You can see the side of the laminated beam on the bottom edge of the hole.

 Because this ceiling was supported by trusses instead of solid wood joists I was able to get my fish tape through very easily after the holes were made.